valo/solid-funicular/docs/SPEC.md

   - borrower submits intent to finalize settlement

 Thus draining external pools temporarily does not let an attacker force premature collateral sale.

+---

+## Underwriting Fee (Origination)

+The RFQRouter charges an underwriting fee paid by the lender at origination.

+Definitions:

+- `F_bps`: annualized fee in basis points.
+- `duration = T - now` at origination.
+- `fee = P * F_bps * duration / (365 days * 10_000)`

+Behavior:

+- Fee is taken from the lender during `openLoan`.
+- Fee is transferred to `feeCollector`.
+- Borrower still receives full `P` principal.
+- Fee is independent of settlement logic (not refunded on default).